fifth-postulate/postscript-whisperer/workshop/guide/src/tool/procedure.md

 stroke
 ```

 2. In your implementation of `0 0 100 100 segment` is the line drawn from `0 0` to `100 100`, or the other way around?
-For a single segment it does not make a use difference.
-But when we are creating longer path it might.
+For a single segment it does not make a huge difference.
+But when we are creating longer paths it might.
 Write an implementation of segment that draws the line in the opposite direction.
 3. If you haven't already, try to bind the arguments for the segment procedure to names and use them.
 4. Take a look at your house and write a procedure that can reproduce the house.